zenaton/zenaton-ruby/README.md

 .env
 ```

-3) Add the [dotenv gem](https://github.com/bkeepers/dotenv) to your `Gemfile` to load these variables in developement:
+3) Add the [dotenv gem](https://github.com/bkeepers/dotenv) to your `Gemfile` to load these variables in development:
 ```ruby
 gem 'dotenv-rails', groups: [:development, :test]
 ```